 5.2.1.2 Pollutant Load Reduction Cap

-In addition, a pollutant load reduction cap will be implemented for each state basin’s level.
+In addition, a pollutant load reduction cap will be implemented for each land-river segment.
+The WTWG recommends that sediment reductions from all shoreline management practices within a land-river segment should not exceed the total fine sediment shoreline erosion load estimated to enter adjacent WQSTM tidal water cells.
+Note that one land-river segment can be adjacent to multiple tidal water cells.”
 This will be implemented in the suite of EPA CBPO modeling tools (see Appendix C).

 5.2.2 Protocol 2.
 Denitrification